scottandee/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Continuation from the previous project

 ## Sets
 A set is a set of unordered collection with no duplicate elements.
 A set contains a comma separated values enclosed by curly braces.`set(content)` can be used to create a set.
-An empty set can be created by using `set()`
+An empty set can be created by using `set()`.
+The set here is very similar to the set in algebra.
+Wecan perform difference, union, intersection

 ## Dictionary
 A dictionary is a set of comma separated key value pairs that are enclosed by curly braces.
 Unlike sequence types which are indexed with numbers starting from zero, dictionaries are indexed by the keys.
 A pair of braces create an empty dictionary.